-WELCOME TO THE CLASSIC CAR COLLECTION, a gathering of 210+ automobiles that is diverse and all encompassing, and illustrates the evolution and art of the automobile plus its role in our lives.
+The Classic Car Collection is a collection of 200+ automobiles that illustrates the diversity, evolution, and art of the automobile, plus its role in our lives.

 But our core reason for being is the exhibit of our automobiles.
-The Collection includes several very rare and historic vehicles, including a one of its kind 1938 Rolls Royce Wraith Limo, two Locomobiles and three Pierce Arrows.
+The Collection includes several very rare and historic vehicles, including a one-of-a-kind 1938 Rolls Royce Wraith Limo, two Locomobiles and three Pierce Arrows.
 Also on display are two rare Lincolns from the Full Classic era, a 1930 Convertible by LeBaron which is one of 80 produced, and a 1930 Dual Cowl Phaeton which is one of only 20 produced.
 These are accompanied by similarly rare automobiles from Packard and Cadillac, Buick and LaSalle.

 Come see our collection!
 We think you’ll be pleased with what you discover.